aaronsteers/poe-command-processor/README.md

 - The action sets up Python 3.11 and installs dependencies using [uv](https://github.com/astral-sh/uv).
 - Your project should have a poe task named `install` which will run before any other requested command.
 - The `github-token` input is required for committing changes and posting comments.
+- If a `.tool-versions` file exists in the root of your repository, this action will automatically use it to determine the versions of `poetry`, `python`, and `uv`, provided matching entries are found.
+This behavior is powered by the [marocchino/tool-versions-action](https://github.com/marocchino/tool-versions-action).
+No additional configuration is required to enable this feature.

 ## Sample Workflows